jaeksoft/opensearchserver/src/doc/en/documentation/tutorials%7Cgetting_started%7C3/how_to_quickly_crawl_a_website_and_create_a_search_engine.md

 * **Crawler**: a "web crawler" explores websites to index their pages.
 It can follow every links it finds, or it can be limited to exploring certain URL patterns.
 A modern web crawler can read many types of document: web pages, files, images, etc. There also exist crawlers that index filesystem and databases rather than web sites.
 * **Schema**: this is the structure of the index.
 It defines the fields of the indexed documents.
 * **Query**: the full-text search queries.
 Several parameters can be configured within queries -- which fields they should search in, how much weight to give to each field, which facets, which snippets, etc.
-* **Facet**: facets are counters with filters, on particular fields.
+* **Facet**: a facet is a dimension shared by multiple documents, which can be used to sort or filter these documents.
+For instance, with a collection of books, the color of the cover is a possible facet - and you could opt to filter out the blue ones.
-* **Snippet**: snippets are extracts of text containing the searched keywords.
+* **Snippet**: snippets are excerpts of text containing the searched keywords.
-* **Renderer**: OpenSearchServer renderers are extremely easy to set up and to customize search pages.
-They can then be embedded in your website to let your users search your index.
+* **Renderer**: OpenSearchServer renderers are used to set up and customize search pages on your web site.
-* **Parser**: parser extract structured information from indexed documents (title, author, description, ...)
+* **Parser**: parsers extract structured information from indexed documents (title, author, description, ...)
-* **Analyzer**: analyzers are customizables components which can execute lots of processes on the indexed or searched texts (split texts in tokens, remove accents or plural, ...)
+* **Analyzer**: analyzers are customizable components that can execute multiple processes on the indexed or searched texts.
+Analyzers might split texts into tokens, remove accents and diacritics, remove plurals, etc.
-* **Scheduler** : OpenSearchServer's scheduler is a powerful and highly customizable tasks manager
+* **Scheduler** : OpenSearchServer's scheduler is a highly customizable tool to set up reccurent processes.

 This picture shows these main concepts:

 ![Global picture](schema3_en.png)

-Now everything is crystal clear, let's start!
+So far, so good?
+Let's start working with our example site.

 ## Set up crawl and index documents

 ### Index creation and first configuration

 Let's start by creating an `index`.
-As explained the index is the heart of OpenSearchServer.
+An index is the heart of OpenSearchServer.
 It will store every submitted `document`.

 * Name : `site`
 * Template : `web crawler`